 Pricing model – PMS solutions nowadays work on a commission-based model on the reservations you receive or on a fixed monthly fee that depends on the property type and modules you’ll be using.

-A PMS software is the platform you will use day in day out to run every aspect of your hotel, hostel, B&B, or alternative accommodation.
+A PMS software is the platform you will use day in and day out to run every aspect of your hotel, hostel, B&B, or alternative accommodation.
 Depending on your business size, operational needs, and budget, choosing the property management system with the right suite of functionality is critical to running your property efficiently.
 Look for technology that is integrated, user-friendly for your front desk staff, and comprehensive in functionality for every user.
 We believe the features listed above make property owners’ lives easier.